-- TIP: Go to the restaurants as soon as they open or right before they close in order to avoid the lineups and wait times.
+PRO TIP: Go to the restaurants as soon as they open or right before they close in order to avoid the lineups and wait times.

-- TIP: I always book and pay for all port tours, water and alcohol prior to embarking the ship.
+PRO TIP: I always book and pay for all port tours, water and alcohol prior to embarking the ship.
 This is done directly on the Princess website.

 - TIP: Perhaps Princess would consider arranging solo socials, much like they do for the LGBTQ community.
 This would make everything perfect!

 In my opinion, and based on my previous solo adventures, Princess offers the perfect solo cruising experience, despite being a cruise line known as the Loveboat and having love in the air.
 The only thing that would make it better, would be if Princess would begin to offer solo cruising packages.